 For Buffett, Musk, Munger and Gates, money stopped meaning anything a long time ago.
 More money will not change their lifestyle one bit.
 Warren Buffett can find his best deal yet, doubling his wealth, and it will change nothing for him.
 There is only so much good food you can eat, so many airplanes you can fly, so many homes you can enjoy living in.
 The point of satiety arrives rather quickly.

-And what about this crazy accountant guy from Weesconsin?
+And what about this crazy accountant guy from Weesconsin***?
 Running a business well after he needs to.
 If anything can take you from wealthy to poor faster than a business, please enlighten me.
-You can take a $12.2 million nest egg and piss it away with a bad business decision rather quickly.
+You can take a multi-million dollar nest egg and piss it away with a bad business decision rather quickly.
 (All bad business decisions start out as a good idea.)
-Drop the whole damn thing in an index fund and Treasuries and take a bow, for fuck’s sake.
+Drop the whole darn thing in an index fund and Treasuries and take a bow, for crying out loud.

 It should be apparent by now money is not the motivating force.
 Money is important if you have none.
 Money is mildly important to cover living basics.
-Once the basics are met money is nothing more than a tool, a scorecard.
+Once the basics are met money is nothing more than a tool or a scorecard.

 After a while running up the score gets old.
-Imagine the New England Patriots playing every day one never-ending game and the score is 3,900,206 to 9.
+Imagine the Green Bay Packers playing football every day as one never-ending game and the score is 3,900,206 to 9.
 Life is like that, a never ending game.
-Well, it ends, but they take your ball away then.
+Well, it ends, and they take the ball away then.

 If money is not the motivator, what is?
 I can’t speak for others, but for me the game is the pleasure.
 Preparing another tax return has zero utility for me.
 I prepared more tax returns in my life than I care to think about.
 Well, if it isn’t preparing taxes or the fee such work provides, what is it?
 For me, it is discovery.
 Finding a new way (for me) to save my clients money is a thrill.
 Finding an employee with eyes wide drinking in all business has to offer still thrills me, too.
 But even those things are fleeting.
 You can only discover so many ways to reduce taxes or train so many awestruck employees.

 Steve Jobs and Isaac Asimov are not around anymore to see the way people’s lives are changed by their work.
-It’s obvious they received some kind of pleasure while they lived to do the things they did.
+It’s obvious they received some kind of pleasure doing the things they did while they lived.
 You have to experience it to understand it.
-There is a massive amount of pleasure in the work, in the journey of discovery.
+There is a massive amount of pleasure in the work itself and in the journey of discovery.
 Munger learns because learning is pleasure.
 A 102 year old man working in his basement workshop building a cabinet is pleasure.
 An old woman baking another loaf of bread brings massive pleasure as the fresh smell, transported by steam as the oven door opens, is pleasure.
-The only real pleasure life offers is the act of doing something.
+The only real pleasure life offers is the act of doing something for others.
 I prepared thousands of tax returns over the decades.
-Finishing a return still brings a thrill that last second as another year is in the books for the client.
+Finishing a return still brings a thrill as another year is in the books for the client.